kanidm/kanidm_ppa_automation/testing/README.md

 Testing other architectures is even more Fun than packaging for them.
 The scripts here make it plausible, if not exactly great.

+## Prerequisites
+1. Expect qemu to consume at least 1.2GiB of RAM in the worst case scenario.
+2. Run `scripts/install-deps.sh` to install system level dependencies such as qemu.
+It assumes Debian, so you may need to substitute as necessary.
+3. Your normal user is assumed to be able to run qemu & KVM.
+Usually this means belonging to the `kvm` group.

+## Testing procedure

 1. `cd` to the root of the `testing/` dir.
-1. Download a GHA repo snapshot artifact zip and place it in the current directory as `kanidm_ppa_snapshot.zip`
+1. Download a GHA repo snapshot artifact zip and place it in the current directory as `kanidm_ppa_snapshot.zip`.
+Or, check the settings further down to test in other ways without a snapshot.
-1. Run `scripts/install-deps.sh` to install system level dependencies such as qemu.
-It assumes Debian, so you may need to substitute as necessary.
-1. Make sure your user can run qemu.
-Generally this means being added to the `kvm` group.
 1. Run `IDM_URI=https://idm.example.com scripts/run-all.sh`, you may want to override other bits of env, see the bottom of this README.
    - At first your snapshot is unpacked and a mirror is launched with the contents listening on localhost.
    - You can view what's going on in the console of the qemu VM with `nc localhost 4321`, this is only necessary if something goes horribly wrong.
-   - You can poke at the qemu console itself with `socat -,echo=0,icanon=0 unix-connect:qemu-monitor.socket`
+   - You can poke at the qemu console itself with `socat -,echo=0,icanon=0 unix-connect:qemu-monitor.socket` if something is even more wrong.
 1. Once the VM is up and reachable, integration starts.
-Once it's following the kanidm-unixd & sshd logs you're ready to test.
+Once it's following the kanidm-unixd, kanidm-unixd-tasks & sshd logs you're ready to test.
    If anything goes wrong, execution will pause instead with a warning to allow investigation.
 1. Testing time.
    - A good basic test is to run in another terminal: